 Langit means heaven while lupa means earth.
 This is a game in which the it runs after the other players who are running on the ground (lupa).
 Those who remain on the ground can be tagged by the it and becomes the new it.
 Players who are standing on higher grounds are safe.

-Sipa is an outdoor game played by at least two players.
+One of the traditional Filipino games is Sipa, an outdoor game played by at least two players.

 Sipa, which means kick, is a game that requires a washer with plastic straw rope attached to it although rattan ball or a lead washer covered in cloth or plastic can also be used.
 The washer is tossed upwards for the player to toss using their foot and knee.
 The player must not let the washer touch the ground and the one with the most number of kicks is declared as the winner.